 Nakedness in the Bible

 The Bible makes many matter-of-fact references to nakedness (which can even be a spiritual state) but actually says very little about modesty in our modern understanding of covering the body, especially the “private parts.”
-The only detailed specifications of clothing in the Bible concern the high priest’s vestments, even down to the details of his underwear, in the Book of Exodus.
-When he serves before the presence of the Lord in the Tabernacle and Temple.
+The only detailed specifications of clothing in the Bible concern the high priest’s vestments, even down to the details of his underwear, when he serves before the presence of the Lord in the Tabernacle and Temple.
 As usual, the Torah gives no explanation for this.
 It has been proposed that the high priest could not allow his manhood to show before Israel’s alpha male, Yahweh.

 Our current American understandings of modesty and attitudes toward nudity are not the Bible’s understandings and attitudes.
 They are a product of our own puritan culture, especially as modesty was exaggerated in the Victorian Era during the second half of the 19th century.
 Nakedness was a fact of life in the biblical world.
 Fishermen hauling in their nets, farmers hoeing their fields, hunters tracking prey, athletes competing in the games, men and women in the public baths were all naked (as is evident in ancient drawings and mosaics).